DosimOnline/DosimOnline/README.md

-Dosim Online
+Dosim Online dev branch
 ===========

-A plain game about justice!
+A branch that contains the newest and buggiest version of Dosim Online.
-This branch holds the latest stable version of the best game ever.
+Every single change will be pushed to this branch.